Information for Ontario Master’s Program Administrators & Faculty

 Ontario university programs are invited to nominate their top applicants for the Vector Scholarship in Artificial Intelligence.
 Vector Institute does not accept applications directly from prospective students.

-- All forms and templates will be made available at this time
+- All forms and templates are now available

 - Programs are required to compile and review all nomination packages, rank their nominees, and calculate the GPAs of students in their last 2 years of study (typically 20 half-courses).